Detroit Mayor Duggan endorsing Biden in presidential race

 DETROIT (AP) — Detroit Mayor Mike Duggan is endorsing former Vice President Joe Biden in the race to challenge Donald Trump in the 2020 race for the White House.

-Duggan, the city’s first white mayor since the 1970s, tells The Associated Press on Monday that Biden “cares about the city and the auto industry and auto workers.”
+As vice president under Barack Obama, Biden “was just a great friend of Detroit,” Duggan told The Associated Press on Monday.

+“He visited multiple times,” Duggan said of Biden.
+“He cares deeply about the city and auto industry and auto workers.
+Joe Biden has a whole career of watching out for the working class in this country.”

 Duggan endorsed and campaigned for Democrat Hillary Clinton in the 2016 presidential election.
+He also plans to campaign for Biden.

+“I’m going to do whatever he asks me to do,” said Duggan, who is in his second term and Detroit’s first white mayor since the 1970s.

 Biden and a number of Democratic candidates are expected to address the NAACP national convention in Detroit this week.
 He also is among 20 candidates taking part in the party’s second set of presidential debates next week in Detroit.